What training reveals about neural network complexity

-The Lipschitz constant is intimately connected with the gradient.
-This can be easily seen for differentiable functions $f: \cX \to \Rbb$, in which case $ \lambda_f = \sup_{\bx \in \cX} \| \grad{}^\top f(\bx) \|_2, $ where $\cX$ is a convex set and $\grad{} f(\bx)$ is the gradient of $f$ at $\bx$~\citep{paulavivcius2006analysis,scaman2018lipschitz,latorre2020lipschitz}.
 Although NNs with ReLU activations are not differentiable everywhere, their Lipschitz constant can be determined in terms of their gradient within their regions.
 Specifically, the {local} Lipschitz constant within a linear region $\cR_{\bx}$ of $f$ is

-The Lipschitz constant of $f$ is then simply the largest gradient within any linear region $\lambda_f = \sup_{\bx \in \cX} \| \grad{}^\top f(\bx, \bw) \|_2$.
+The Lipschitz constant of $f$ is then simply the largest gradient within any linear region $\lambda_f = \sup_{\bx \in \cX} \| \grad{} f(\bx, \bw) \|_2$.
+The latter is typically upper bounded by $\lambda_f^{\text{prod}} = \prod_{l} \|\bW_l\|_2$ which is known to be a loose bound~\cite{combettes2020lipschitz,NEURIPS2020_5227fa9a}.
 For a more formal treatment that also accounts for different types of activation functions and vector-valued outputs, the reader may refer to~\citep{NEURIPS2020_5227fa9a}.
-We also mention that $\lambda_f$ is typically upper bounded by $\lambda_f^{\text{prod}} = \prod_{l} \|\bW_l\|_2$ which is known to be a loose bound~\cite{combettes2020lipschitz,NEURIPS2020_5227fa9a}.